An Iron Bowl Week to Forget

 What else is going on at Auburn that Gogue is unaware of?
 Auburn leadership has never looked worse – ever.

 The effects of this season could be far reaching.
 With it looking more like Jay Jacobs will remain as athletic director, Auburn people have already started to splinter.
-When noted Auburn writer Phillip Marshall questioned in a column last week whether Jacobs is completely to blame, his website, Auburn Undercover exploded.
+When noted Auburn r Phillip Marshall questioned in a column last week whether Jacobs is completely to blame, his website, Auburn Undercover exploded.

 Some openly accused Marshall of shilling for Jacobs’s job, while others said much worse.
 It got so bad, they turned the comment section off on the article.
 And to think, Gogue’s has yet to show his hand.